koree/comp20-cross/security/README.txt

 ~5.5 hours spent on this assignment

 Thanks to https://code.google.com/p/html5security/wiki/CrossOriginRequestSecurity and https://github.com/theSmaw/Caja-HTML-Sanitizer
-	for the code help in my suggestions
+	for the code help in my suggestions.